johnlacomba/Game-SpaceTradingSim/DOCKER_DEPLOYMENT.md

-# Docker Deployment Guide for Space Trader
+# Docker Deployment Guide for Sphere of Influence

-This guide provides complete instructions for deploying Space Trader using Docker with full automation.
+This guide provides complete instructions for deploying Sphere of Influence using Docker with full automation.

 ## 🚀 Quick Start